-\textbf{Remark on our choice for the function $f(j)$.} In light of Proposition~\ref{Fequil-prop1}, we can discuss our choice for the function $f(j)$ used to define the overall potential function.
-In order to use Proposition~\ref{Fbound-prop} in that proof, we need the bound
+\textbf{Remark on our choice for the function $g(\ell)$.} In light of Proposition~\ref{Fequil-prop1}, we can discuss our choice for the function $g$ used in Definition~\ref{delta-def}.
+In order to get the required bound on $D_j^{(t)}$ for the case $ t > \tau$, we need the bound